cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - Unlimited file sharing on blockchains
 ```
 User experienses:= { 用户体验
-- Core: One button: 1. create seeding blockchain 2. airdroping and seeding friends.
+- Core: One button: 1. create sharing blockchain 2. airdroping to friends and subscribe preview.
 3. upload a file (with new chain ability)
 * Data dashboard: if (download - upload) > 1G, start ads., wifi only. "seeding/uploading to increase free data"
 * For saving resources on mobile device, our implementation is single thread with lots of randomness design.